As you continue to send out love, the energy returns to you in a regenerating spiral…here’s jalebi for the dear ones today 🙂 I am back blog world!!

 I love my jalebis’ while the are warm and not to say they taste equally good when cold.

 Kamalabai states the traditional recipe in her book Ruchira.
 The recipe needs yogurt/curd to ferment the batter a day in advance.
-She even suggests using semolina in place of plain flour or using equal quantities of semolina and flour.
-The batter needs time to ferment.
-Hence needs to be prepared a day in advance.

 If you are wondering about the single photograph I have posted here, the reason being obvious..the jalebis’ were delicious and as I soaked them in sugar syrup..they vanished from the bowl..till I clicked this sole spiral in my hand!!
 The almost see through jalebi were delicious folks!!
 I have plans to make them again!!